Axion Mixing in the String Axiverse: Cosmological implications

 where $\Omega_{\rm tot}$ and $\Omega_{\rm DM}$ are the density parameters for the total axions and the observed dark matter, respectively.
 The power spectrum $\Delta_{\mathcal{S}, \rm axion}^2$ is given by

 which can be rewritten as

-Due to the presence of mass mixing, the abundance of axions is no longer solely dependent on the initial misalignment angle, but also on the mass ratio among these axions.
+Due to the presence of mass mixing, the abundance of axions depends not only on the initial misalignment angle but also on the mass ratios among these axions.
 As a result, the isocurvature perturbations of axions can be effectively altered.
 Furthermore, under certain specific conditions, as illustrated in a case of two-axion mixing in ref.~\cite{Kitajima:2014xla}, they can be effectively suppressed.